We may not all be full on geniuses but we all have a spark of genius within us.

 For example, if you have a small irregular handwriting with a lot of tall upper loops it would show that you are a theoretical, innovative thinker.

-On the other hand, genius can also be found in wild, volatile handwriting such as we see in the handwriting of Picasso.
-So don’t ever think your handwriting should look perfect.
-That is simply not what we look for!
+On the other hand, contrary to most expectations, perfect handwriting is not a requirement for excellence.
+Which is why genius can be found in wild, volatile handwriting such as we see in the handwriting of Picasso.

 There really is no one size that fits all when it comes to handwriting.
-And that is as it should be because one of the best things about handwriting is that it reveals our uniqueness.
+And that is as it should be because one of the most telling things about handwriting is that it reveals uniqueness.

 So if you haven’t yet found your spark of genius – maybe you should take a look at your handwriting.
 You never can tell what you will find there!